madzumo/DevOps-Pipeline/README.md

 # DevOps CI/CD Pipeline Demo

-This demo repo is a **FULLY automated** CI/CD pipeline deployment tool using various DevOps technologies.
+This is a **FULLY automated** CI/CD pipeline deployment tool using various DevOps technologies.
 It creates a robust pipeline
 and deploys a cloud-first microservices e-commerce application on a Kubernetes cluster using AWS.
 The application is a web-based e-commerce app where users can